wallarm/product-documentation/docs/latest/user-guides/settings/subscriptions.md

 ## Trial period

-If you have recently registered in the Wallarm Console and are using the [trial version](../../about-wallarm-waf/subscription-plans.md#trial-period) of Wallarm API Security, the subscription card displays the following information:
+If you have recently registered in Wallarm Console and are using the [trial version](../../about-wallarm-waf/subscription-plans.md#trial-period) of Wallarm API Security, the subscription card displays the following information:

 * Subscription name and status
 * Subscription expiration date